 5. Just your best video please!
 Our experts are busy.
 Don’t make us wade through multiple entries where one would do.

-6. Want to enter all three categories?
-‘Guitarist’, ‘Young Guitarist’ and ‘Acoustic’ Guitarist of the Year?
-Yeah!
-Go for it.
+7. Want to enter all four categories?
+‘Guitarist’, ‘Young Guitarist’, ‘Acoustic Guitarist’ and ‘Bassist’ of the Year?
+Go for it!

 4. Don’t call us - we’ll call you if we like what you’re doing.

-5. You need to be okay with us sharing your video to our wider online audience, appearing in the magazine and playing live on stage at the UK Guitar Show in London on 29 September.
+5. You need to be okay with us sharing your video to our wider online audience, appearing in Future Publishing magazines and playing live on stage at the UK Guitar Show in London on 21 or 22 September.
+Live performances will be filmed, photographed and live streamed.